ThreatForge/.github/profile/README.md

 ![ThreatForge Logo](logo1.png)

-ThreatForge Technologies specializes in crafting  cybersecurity tools, ranging from vulnerability scanners to comprehensive code analysis platforms.
-Our relentless focus on innovation ensures that our clients not only keep pace but stay a step ahead in the ever-evolving landscape of cyber threats.
+ThreatForge Technologies specializes in crafting cutting-edge tools, from encryption solutions to database simulation and test data generation.
+Our relentless focus on innovation ensures that our clients not only keep pace but stay ahead in the ever-evolving landscape of cyber threats

 ## Mission